 November is Diabetes Month: What Can You Do to Lower Your Risk?

-november american diabetes month
+diabetes awareness month

 November is American Diabetes Month and an opportunity to highlight the condition that now impacts the lives of over 1 in 10 Americans according to the CDC.